GENERAL PURPOSE MODULES

 Internal forces may be obtained on models with geometric imperfection via a geometrically nonlinear analysis include large-displacement effects.
 The loss of stability mode can be determined with a displacement-controlled nonlinear analysis.
 Finite element simulation-based design is also possible by using nonlinear material models and geometric imperfections together.

-CFD MODULE
+STG MODULE

-The CFD module is design code independent
+The STG module is design code independent

 CHARACTERISTICS